electron/electron-issues/readme.md

 # Electron Issues

-> A study of the issues filed on [electron/electron](https://github.com/electron/electron/issues)
+> An experiment to better understand the issues filed on [electron/electron](https://github.com/electron/electron/issues)

 There are 563 open issues and 9266 closed issues.